AxonFramework/AxonFramework/README.md

 At its core, the Axon Framework encourages an architecture where components communicate through messages, which promotes loose coupling and increases flexibility.
 This messaging system allows different parts of your application to interact without needing to know the internal workings of each other, making your system more modular and easier to manage.
 If you already use tools and technologies that enable your applications to utilize a pub/sub pattern, then you already understand the basics of message driven and event driven architectures.

-The Axon Framework further enhances your applications and services by enabling you to support for Event Sourcing, a powerful architectural pattern where state changes are recorded as a sequence of events.
+The Axon Framework further enhances your applications and services by enabling you to support Event Sourcing, a powerful architectural pattern where state changes are recorded as a sequence of events.
 Why is this important?
 Well, instead of just storing the current state in a traditional database, every change is logged, providing a complete history of how the data arrived at its current form.
 This can be incredibly useful for auditing, debugging, and even recreating past states of your application when necessary.

-For Java developers working with microservices, the Axon Framework offers tools to manage the complexities inherent in distributed systems.
+For JVM-based developers working with microservices, the Axon Framework offers tools to manage the complexities inherent in distributed systems.
 By leveraging its messaging and event-handling capabilities, you can build applications that are not only scalable and robust but also easier to extend and maintain over time.

 ## How Can I Get Started with the Axon Framework?